Gustavocoello/Personal_Projects/README.md

 - **📁 Regression**: Projects involving regression algorithms.
 - **📄 Tutorial_Sklearn.ipynb**: A Jupyter Notebook tutorial on using Scikit-learn for machine learning tasks.

-### 📄 Docs
+### 📄 In development
-This folder contains documentation related to the projects in this repository.
-It includes detailed explanations, guides, and notes that complement the code and help in understanding the projects better.
+This section is a work in progress.
+I am currently working on adding more folders and content to this repository.
+Stay tuned for updates!

 ## 🚀 Future Projects
 As I continue to learn and grow, I will be adding more folders and projects to this repository.
 Stay tuned for updates on new topics and areas of study!